mapr-demos/mapr-fuse-client-db-streams/README.md

 START_MESS {"type": "test", "t": 1532098619.488, "k": 301} END_MESS
 ```

-* Also you can remove topic or stream.
+We can remove topics or streams, but we can't modify partitions.

 ```bash
 $ sudo rmdir your_folder/films/comedy